ImmediateMurderProfessionals/ImmediateMurderProfessionals/README.md

 Caine try not to snort coke challenge (impossible)

+Vivziepop sell things at a reasonable price challenge (impossible)

+BCMGF1137 try not to SOFTCAPP everything challenge (impossible)

 BombCraft try not to cook challenge (impossible)

 Dimayajonelcid try not to dislike bomb people on GDBrowser who don't deserve to get dislike bombed challenge (impossible) (NOTE: If BCMGF1137 is not the one dislike bombing my comments, I will delete this challenge and apologize to him)